-On January 10, 2018, the Licensee developed and filed a Revised Study Plan ("RSP") (available in the Documents section below).
-Stakeholders filed comments with the FERC regarding the RSP, and on February 9, 2018, the FERC issued its Study Plan Determination, approving the Licensee's RSP with modifications.
+On February 9, 2018, the FERC issued its Study Plan Determination for the studies to be carried out in support of the relicensing process.
 The Licensee conducted studies during the remainder of 2018.
-The licensee filed an Initial Study Report ("ISR") with the FERC on February 8, 2019 and held a meeting with stakeholders on February 13 and 14, 2019 to review the ISR.
+The Licensee filed an Initial Study Report ("ISR") with the FERC on February 8, 2019 and held a meeting with stakeholders on February 13 and 14, 2019 to review the ISR.
 The ISR and ISR meeting summary are available under Documents below.

 One study, the Whitewater Boating Assessment Study, required stakeholder review of the draft report prior to filing of the Initial Study Report.
 On Tuesday, January 15, 2019, the licensees provided that draft report to stakeholders.
 After receiving comments, the licensee filed a final Whitewater Boating Assessment Study report on March 11, 2019.
 The draft and final reports are available under Documents below.

 Second Study Season